the-events-calendar/the-events-calendar/readme.txt

 = [6.0.15] TBD =

+* Fix - Fixes database error, caused by the CT1 query parser when attempting rewrite the order by statement.
+Added logic to reflect on meta query arrays, and not just key/value pairs.
+[ECP-1495]

 = [6.0.13] 2023-05-08 =

 * Fix - Correct issue with event subscriptions not passing events past the first 30.
 [TEC_4584]